model-checking/kani/rfc/src/rfcs/0005-should-fail-attr.md

 ### Resolved questions

- - *What is the best representation to use for this feature?* Representation #2 seems to be preferred, according to feedback we received during a discussion.
+ - *What is the best representation to use for this feature?* A representation that changes the overall result seems to be preferred, according to feedback we received during a discussion.
  - *Do we want to extend `#[kani::should_panic]` with an `expected` field?* Yes, but not in this version.
  - *Do we want to allow multiple panic-related failures with `#[kani::should_panic]`?* Yes (this is now discussed in [User Experience](#user-experience)).